microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 1. Install the [Azure CLI version 2.0.23](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.23.msi){:target="_blank"} on the Azure VM.

-   > This is the **Azure Command Line Interface** tool required to authenticate to the Azure subscription and fetch the Azure resource group details required in the Exercise 2.
+   {% include important.html content= "This is the **Azure Command Line Interface** tool required to authenticate to the Azure subscription and fetch the Azure resource group details required in the Exercise 2." %}

 1. Download the [KubeCtl](https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/windows/amd64/kubectl.exe){:target="_blank"}, and make sure the path of **kubectl.exe** is included in the [PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx){:target="_blank"} of the lab machine.

-   > Kubectl is a command line interface for running commands against Kubernetes clusters.
-In this lab, Kubectl is used to check the status of pods.
+   {% include important.html content= "Kubectl is a command line interface for running commands against Kubernetes clusters.
+In this lab, Kubectl is used to check the status of pods." %}

 1. Follow the below instructions to create a pair of SSH RSA public & private keys which will be used in the next exercise.
     1. Open the **Git Bash**, type the command `ssh-keygen -t rsa` and press the **Enter** button.